mochi-hpc/mochi-doc/docs/source/tutorials/01_setup.rst

    architecture.

-   If you are not sure about your host CPU architecture, one symptom of using a mismatched image is a `WARNING: The requested image's platform does not match the detected host platform` message when you run the `docker run` command below.
+   If you are not sure about your host CPU architecture, one symptom of using a mismatched image is a :code:`WARNING: The requested image's platform does not match the detected host platform` message when you run the :code:`docker run` command below.

 You need to first have Docker installed on your machine;